katherinejlu/ece3400/lab1.md

 ## Part 4: Parallax Servos

-For the final lab component, we actuated the angular velocity of the servos using the votlage read by the Arduino (controlled by series resistor and potentiometer).
+For the final lab component, we actuated the angular velocity of the servos using the voltage read by the Arduino (controlled by series resistor and potentiometer).
 We utilized a similar mapping scheme as the previous part, except with different scaling to accomodate for the servo `write` function input.
 The Arduino code has been included below:

 ```
 #include <Servo.h>;